-- (VI) "Fixed credit" means an annual bill credit established at the beginning of a participant's participation in a program each year delivered as a monthly credit on each participant's bill.
-The fixed credit is the participant's full annual bill minus the participant's affordable percentage of income payment obligation on the full annual bill. - (VII) "Full annual bill" means the current consumption of a participant billed at standard residential rates.
-The full annual bill of a participant is comprised of two parts: (1) that portion of the bill that is equal to the affordable percentage of income payment; and (2) that portion of the bill that exceeds the affordable percentage of income payment. - (VIII) "LEAP" means Low-Income Energy Assistance Program, a county-run, federally-funded, program supervised by the Colorado Department of Human Services, Division of Low-Income Energy Assistance. - (IX) "LEAP participant" means a utility customer who at the time of applying to participate in a program has been determined to be eligible for LEAP benefits by the Department during either (1) the Department's current six-month (November 1 April 30) LEAP application period, if that period is open at the time the customer applies for program participation; or (2) the Department's most recently closed six-month (November 1 April 30) LEAP application period, if that period is closed at the time the customer applies to participate in the program and the Department's next six-month (November 1 April 30) LEAP application period has not yet opened, provided, however, that in order to retain status as a LEAP participant under part (2) of this definition, the utility customer must apply to the Department during the Department's next six-month (November 1 April 30) LEAP benefit application period and be determined eligible for such benefits. - (X) "Non-participant" means a utility customer who is not receiving low-income assistance under rule 4412. - (XI) "Participant" means an eligible low-income residential utility customer who is granted the reasonable preference or advantage through participation in a gas service low-income program. - (XII) "Percentage of Income Payment Plan" (or "PIPP") means a payment plan for participants that does not exceed an affordable percentage of their household income as set forth in subparagraph 4412(e)(I). - (XIII) "Program" means a gas service low-income program approved under rule 4412. - (XIV) "Program credits" means the amount of benefits provided to participants to offset the unaffordable portion of a participant's utility bill and /or dollar amounts credited to participants for arrearage forgiveness. - (XV) "Unaffordable portion" means the amount of the estimated full annual bill that exceeds the affordable percentage of income payment.
+- (VII) "Full annual bill" means the current consumption of a participant billed at standard residential rates.
+The full annual bill of a participant is comprised of two parts: (1) that portion of the bill that is equal to the affordable percentage of income payment; and (2) that portion of the bill that exceeds the affordable percentage of income payment. - (VIII) "LEAP" means Low-Income Energy Assistance Program, a county-run, federally-funded, program supervised by the Colorado Department of Human Services, Division of Low-Income Energy Assistance. - (IX) "LEAP participant" means a utility customer who at the time of applying to participate in a program has been determined to be eligible for LEAP benefits by the Department during either the Department's current six-month (November 1 April 30) LEAP application period, if that period is open at the time the customer applies for program participation; or (the Department's most recently closed six-month (November 1 April 30) LEAP application period, if that period is closed at the time the customer applies to participate in the program and the Department's next six-month (November 1 April 30) LEAP application period has not yet opened, provided, however, that in order to retain status as a LEAP participant under this definition, the utility customer must apply to the Department during the Department's next six-month (November 1 April 30) LEAP benefit application period and be determined eligible for such benefits. - "Non-participant" means a utility customer who is not receiving low-income assistance under rule 4412. - (XI) "Participant" means an eligible low-income residential utility customer who is granted the reasonable preference or advantage through participation in a gas service low-income program - (XII) "Percentage of Income Payment Plan" (PIPP) means a payment plan for participants that does not exceed an affordable percentage of their household income as set forth in subparagraph 4412(e)(I). - (XIII) "Program" means a gas service low-income program approved under rule 4412. - (XIV) "Program credits" means the amount of benefits provided to participants to offset the unaffordable portion of a participant's utility bill and /or dollar amounts credited to participants for arrearage forgiveness. - (XV) "Unaffordable portion" means the amount of the estimated full annual bill that exceeds the affordable percentage of income payment. - (c) Participant eligibility.
+Eligible participants are limited to those with a household income at or below 185 percent of the current federal poverty level, or, if the utility applies individual LEAP benefits to offset the costs of the unaffordable portion of the participating customer's utility bill, the percent of the current federal poverty level set by the Colorado Department of Human Services, Division of Low-income Energy Assistance for eligibility in the LEAP program.and who otherwise meet the eligibility criteria set forth in rules of the Colorado Department of Human Services adopted pursuant to § 40-8.5-105, C.R.S.